 Derek is an Independent Assessor and Verifier for land based Industries, and in his spare time he studies mammals.
 This includes watching otters at Leighton Moss and elsewhere since 1980.

-Derek’s achievements and activities include, being the founder and chair of the Staffordshire Mammal Group since 1999 and Staffordshire Mammal Recorder since 1998, as well as a member of the Mammal Society Council since 2012, working with local groups and coordinating the National Atlas Program.
-He has also been surveying for harvest mice for local and national atlases and training for nest searches for the last 5 years.
+Derek’s achievements and activities include, being the founder and chair of the Staffordshire Mammal Group since 1999 and Staffordshire Mammal Recorder since 1998, as well as a past member of the Mammal Society Council.
+He also works with local groups and is the lead author on the Atlas of the Mammals of Great Britain and Northern Ireland.
+Additionally, he has been surveying for harvest mice for local and national atlases and training for nest searches for the last 5 years.